MicrosoftDocs/Viva/Viva/engage/troubleshoot-native-mode.md

   - The user hasn't needed to log in to Viva Engage since the network started enforcing Microsoft 365 identity.
 That is, they are using Viva Engage regularly enough, and with the same client, that they have remained logged in since the network began enforcing identity.

-  - The user could be a (network-level) guest in the network.
+  - The user could be a network-level guest in the network.
 Network level guests aren't supported in AAD.

 - *What does the Tool do for pending users?*
   The Tool will first try to associate the pending user with an account in AAD for your Microsoft 365 tenant.
 If that association is successful, the user will remain in the network.
 If we aren't able to associate the pending user with an AAD account on your tenant, then we'll delete the user from Viva Engage.

 ### Why aren't external participants in individual conversations supported in Native Mode?

-Viva Engage currently allows users to add external participants to individual threads.
-This feature isn't currently compatible with the Azure B2B guest model, and so won't be supported in Native Mode networks.
+ This feature isn't currently compatible with the Azure B2B guest model.
 This feature isn't available for Viva Engage Enterprise networks that are in Native Mode or the [EU Geo](../manage-security-and-compliance/manage-data-compliance.md).

 ## Groups

-### What do I need to do to prepare my All Company group to be Microsoft 365 connected?
+### What do I need to do to prepare my All Company community to be Microsoft 365 connected?

-There's no preparation required to make your All Company group Microsoft 365-connected.
-The Tool will connect the group and make the Verified Admins for the network group owners of the All Company group in AAD.
-As group owners, they'll be able to post announcements in the All Company group as they were able to do before All Company was Microsoft 365-connected.
+There's no preparation required to make your All Company community Microsoft 365-connected.
+The Tool will connect the community and make the Verified Admins for the network community owners of the All Company community in AAD.
+As community owners, they'll be able to post announcements in the All Company community as they were able to do before All Company was Microsoft 365-connected.

 - *How is All Company different than other Microsoft 365-connected groups?*
-  The All Company group is different than other Viva Engage groups in that all users in the network are treated as members of the group without them needing to actually be a member of the group.
+  The All Company community is different than other Viva Engage communities in that all users in the network are treated as members of the group without them needing to actually be a member of the group.
 Once All Company is connected, it is possible to add members to the group from AAD.
-However, we don't recommend that users be added as members because it won't change the behavior of the group within Viva Engage for those users.
+However, we don't recommend that users be added as members because it won't change the behavior of the community within Viva Engage for those users.

 - *Can I delete All Company once it is connected?*
   We don't recommend that you delete All Company, as it is an important way for your users to communicate broadly across your organization.
 Once All Company is Microsoft 365-connected, it is possible to delete the Microsoft 365 Group from the Microsoft 365 admin center or the Azure Active Directory admin center.
 If that's done, Viva Engage will honor the deletion and not show All Company in your network.